Why hospitals are losing the LOS battle, and how AI is helping to change the outcome

 Blog

-Introduction: the persistent challenge of LOS
+The persistent challenge of LOS

 Hospitals across the United States continue to struggle with LOS because discharge delays, capacity limits and day-to-day flow pressures make it difficult to move patients through the system efficiently.
 Both the American Hospital Association (AHA) and the Institute for Healthcare Improvement (IHI) highlight how these bottlenecks create avoidable extensions in care that strain teams and limit capacity.
 Under the IPPS fixed-payment model, every unnecessary inpatient day increases resource use without increasing reimbursement, putting further pressure on margins.